 Expansion Contraction

 The Expansion Contraction solver analyzes whether Input A and Input B are expanding away from each other, contracting toward each other, or are moving parallel with each other.
-Using the Rules window, the Long & Short output conditionss can be independently customized for multiple conditions.
+Using the Rules window, the Long & Short output conditions can be independently customized for multiple conditions.
 This solver is new for BloodHound v2 only.

 Properties tab